Solar in Savannah, GA: 2026 Cost, Savings & Payback

 Savannah does not currently have standard net metering.
 However, Georgia Power may offer alternative solar buyback programs.
 Contact them for current rates and policies.

-Is solar worth it in Savannah, GA?
+Is solar worth it in Savannah, GA in 2026?

 Related Calculators